pitt-cic/phi-deidentification/README.md

 **Special Thanks:**

-- [Dr. Gilles Clermont](https://www.linkedin.com/in/gilles-clermont/) - Professor of Critical Care Medicine, Mathematics and Engineering at Pitt
+- [Dr. Gilles Clermont](https://www.linkedin.com/in/gilles-clermont/) - Professor of Critical Care Medicine and Vice Chair for Research Operations at the University of Pittsburgh

 This project is designed and developed with guidance and support from the [Health Sciences and Sports Analytics Cloud Innovation Center, powered by AWS](https://digital.pitt.edu/cic).